SAP/fundamental-styles/docs/pages/components/toolbar.md

 ## Overflow

-The only addition OverflowToolbar has is the ability to place input elements in a popover when there is not enough space
+The Overflow toolbar can be used to add additional elements when extra space is required.
+It can be achieved in a popover by passing `fd-popover fd-toolbar__overflow` or in a button by passing `sap-icon--overflow` in the `fd-button` class.

 {% capture toolbar %}